Ghazal 109, Verse 2x

 BONDAGE: {1,5}

 The two lines look parallel-- but are they?
-The first line could well be claiming a kind of virtuous behavior: we keep our body properly pure, suitably free of 'lust' and desire.
-But when-- after, under mushairah performance conditions, a suitable delay-- we hear the second line, that word uftaadah brings us up short.
+The first line could well be claiming a kind of virtuous behavior: the speaker keeps his body properly pure, suitably free of lust and desire.
+But when-- after, under mushairah performance conditions, a suitable delay-- we hear the second line, that word uuftaadah brings us up short.

-For rather than seeming to describe a vaunted moral choice, the word uftaadah strongly suggests a decline, a weakness, a state of 'fallenness' that is worse than some state that went before.
+For rather than seeming to describe a virtuous moral choice, the word uftaadah (see the definition above) strongly suggests a decline, a weakness, a state of 'fallenness' that is worse than some state that went before.
 So we have to go back and look at the first line in a new light.
-Perhaps lust/desire is itself the proper 'work of the world', something in which we too would and even should normally participate?.
-Perhaps the reason we no longer involve ourselves in it is not that we're superior to it, but that we're no longer capable of it (as in {41,1})?
+Perhaps lust/desire is itself part of the proper 'work of the world', something in which the speaker too would and even should normally participate.
+Perhaps the reason he no longer involves himself in it is not that he's superior to it, but that he's no longer capable of it (as in {41,1}).